VitoMilanese/PhasmoAssist/README.md

 F10 – hide/show the overlay

+0 – hide/show only evidences and ghosts but leave the timer.

 1 – (un)mark the D.O.T.S.
 2 – (un)mark the EMF 5
 3 – (un)mark the Freezing Temperatures